kristifidani/MERN-Login/README.md

 # Full-Stack-Auth-Template

-- This is a full-stack MERN authentication template that I created to enhance my programming skills and use it for future projects.
+- This is a full-stack MERN authentication template, that I created to enhance my programming skills and use it for future projects.
 - It might be a bit outdated now as it has been 3 years since I first built this project.

 ### Technologies